JieYingWu/COVID-19_US_County-level_Summaries/README.md

 Please create a new directory in [./raw_data](https://github.com/JieYingWu/disease_spread/raw_data) with a sensible name based on the type of data you are adding.

+### States In Progress
+* New York State
+* Kansas

+## Acknowledgements
+This project was initiated by the ARCADE Lab at Johns Hopkins University, directed by Mathias Unberath.
+People contributing are, in no particular order:
+* Jie Ying Wu
+* Benjamin Killeen
+* Kinjal Shah
+* Anna Zapaishchykova
+* Philipp Nikutta
+* Shreya Chakraborty
+* Jinchi Wei
+* Tiger Gao